iiscleap/multimodal_emotion_recognition/README.md

 - The representations from the trained models in the step above are used to create pickle files for the entire dataset
 - With these representations, two Bi-GRU models with self-attention (refer to **bigru_audio/text.ipynb**) is trained.
 The best models for both audio and text are already provided in the **unimodal_models** folder.
 - A multimodal transformer is trained on both the modalities of the dataset for the final accuracy results
 - Please note that usage of **IEMOCAP** requires permission.
-Once this is done, we can share the dataset files
+Once this is done, we can share the dataset files.
+For permission please visit [IEMOCAP release](https://sail.usc.edu/iemocap/iemocap_release.htm)

 ## Running the code
 - Clone the repository `https://github.com/iiscleap/multimodal_emotion_recognition.git`